Namco Museum Virtual Arcade: Games

 Namco Museum Virtual Arcade is a compilation of video games published by Namco and its successor, Namco Bandai Games.
 The collection contains 34 games that encompass a variety of genres, including maze chasers, shoot 'em ups, and platformers.
 It is divided into two sets of games that can be selected in the in-game menu.
 The first set contains nine Namco Bandai-published games for Xbox Live Arcade, which in addition to being selectable through the main menu can also be accessed through the Xbox 360's dashboard, as long as the disc is in the console.
 Some of these are ports of arcade games like Pac-Man (1980) and Xevious (1983), while others such as Pac-Man Championship Edition (2007) are brand-new sequels with different gameplay structures and mechanics.
 These Xbox Live Arcade games also contain achievements and online leaderboards.
-The second set of games are only available on the disc, and include 22 Namco arcade games from the 1970s and 1980s as well as three "Arrangement" remakes of Pac-Man, Galaga (1981), and Dig Dug (1982).
+The second set of games is only available on the disc, and includes 22 Namco arcade games from the 1970s and 1980s as well as three "Arrangement" remakes of Pac-Man, Galaga (1981), and Dig Dug (1982).
 Players can modify in-game settings such as controller inputs, difficulty, and the starting number of lives.
-This would also be the last time Ms. Pac-Man (1982) would be included in a Namco Museum, as future reissues were strictly standalone or on dedicated minicades.
+This would also be the last time Ms. Pac-Man (1982) would be included in a Namco Museum video game compilation, as future reissues were strictly standalone or on dedicated minicades.